Stabax/OmniUnit_old/README.md

 Compiles on gcc 6.2.0 or later.

-Please, give feedback to know on what compiler the project works or not.
+Please, send me feedback to know on what compiler the project works or not.

 ## Features : Why choose this unit library ? ##